lapp0/distily/readme.md

 - [ ] look into freezing embeddings, experiment
 - [ ] other hyperparameter experiments

-## Clean
-- [ ] model card - description of method
-- [ ] model card - remove incorrect "finetuned from"
-- [X] model card - verify tags
-- [ ] model card - ensure original model and new model metrics included
-- [ ] use vllm for teacher output, serialize

 ## Optimize
 - [ ] ability to distill models using 8-bit backward pass
+- [ ] use vllm for teacher output, serialize

 # Install